formsbyair/Documentation/docs/_posts/2024-11-04-workflow-expiry.md

 The default workflow expiry period will be **60 days** but this can be adjusted per form between 10 and 90 days.
 A "rolling expiry" means that the expiry period will reset every time you take some action e.g. reassign, comment, authorise, so a document will never expire while you're actively working on it.

 In addition, we're adding a **Snooze** function so you can hold a document in Workflow for a specific period of time if it can't be processed immediately.
-Snoozed documents will be hidden by default unless you specifically filter for them, and will reappear at the end of the snooze period, triggering the usual notifications.
+Snoozed documents will be hidden by default unless you specifically filter for them, and will reappear at the end of the snooze period, triggering a notification to the user that initiated the snooze.

 We'll display the expiry date for all workflow documents in our portal and allow you to filter for documents that are expiring soon.